top of page

 Chocolate chip cookie bars

-Updated: Mar 3
+Updated: Aug 3

 You still get the crisp and soft edges like you would in a chocolate chip cookie, but the middle texture is really the star here.
-You'll add an extra egg yolk for a bit of extra richness and just the right amount of flour so that your cookie bars don't get a cakey texture.
+You'll add an extra egg yolk for a bit of extra richness and chew, and just the right amount of flour so that your cookie bars don't get a cakey texture.

 I've dabbled before with cookie bars, and my favorite until now were my Reese's cookie bars (which I still highly recommend if you're a peanut butter cup lover like I am).
 The big difference in this recipe in the dough is the combination of brown and granulated sugar.
 This gives that classic chocolate chip cookie taste that just can't be beat.
 You'll load them up of course too with your favorite chocolate chips - when I'm going classic, my favorites are the semisweet chocolate chips from Guittard.
 In a chocolate chip cookie I usually go for chopped chocolate or larger chunks, but for the bars I wanted the classic chip look and it really worked perfectly.